UW-Hydro/VIC/README.txt

 	Description:

-	Added forcing variable RUNOFF_IN to allow runoff from upslope grid cells to be inputs into the lake.
-This variable is ignored if LAKES are set to FALSE or the lake/wetland tile has 0 area in a given grid cell.
-RUNOFF_IN must be in units of cubic meters [m3] per forcing time step (or cubic meters per second [m3/s] if ALMA_INPUT is TRUE).
+	Added forcing variable CHANNEL_IN to allow channel flow from upstream grid cells to be an input into the lake.
+This variable is ignored if LAKES is set to FALSE or the lake/wetland tile has 0 area.
+CHANNEL_IN must be in units of cubic meters [m3] per forcing time step (or cubic meters per second [m3/s] if ALMA_INPUT is TRUE).

-	The amount of incoming runoff is also stored in the output variable OUT_RUNOFF_IN, for purposes of tracking and computing the cell's water budget.
-OUT_RUNOFF_IN is expressed in units of [mm over the grid cell] per output time step (or [mm/s] if ALMA_OUTPUT is TRUE).
+	Several output variables have been added to aid in tracking the lake water budget.
+The complete set of lake water budget variables is (in mm over grid cell area):
+	  OUT_LAKE_BF_IN	baseflow into lake from catchment
+	  OUT_LAKE_BF_OUT	baseflow out of lake
+	  OUT_LAKE_CHAN_IN	channel inflow into lake
+	  OUT_LAKE_CHAN_OUT	channel outflow from lake
+	  OUT_DELSURFSTOR	(already existed) change in surface water storage
+	  OUT_LAKE_EVAP		(was OUT_EVAP_LAKE)
+	  OUT_PREC		(already existed)
+	  OUT_LAKE_RO_IN	runoff into lake from catchment
+	These same variables exist in units of volume (m**3):
+	  OUT_LAKE_BF_IN_V	baseflow into lake from catchment
+	  OUT_LAKE_BF_OUT_V	baseflow out of lake
+	  OUT_LAKE_CHAN_IN_V	channel inflow into lake
+	  OUT_LAKE_CHAN_OUT_V	channel outflow from lake
+	  OUT_LAKE_EVAP_V	evap from lake
+	  OUT_LAKE_PREC_V	(note the "LAKE" in the name) OUT_LAKE_RO_IN_V	runoff into lake from catchment
+	Note: there currently is no "_V" form of OUT_DELSURFSTOR.
+If needed we may add it later.
+In the meantime, users can compute the difference in OUT_LAKE_VOLUME between the current and previous time steps.